-Minut is the smart home alarm that lets you protect and monitor your home while respecting your privacy.
+Minut is the smart home sensor that lets you protect and monitor your home while respecting your privacy.
 No cameras.
 No wires.
 No data loopholes.
 Transparency builds trust, so we like to inform our users about what data we store and why we do this.

 What does Minut log?
 Minut measures and logs temperature, humidity, pressure, noise levels, motion, battery levels, and a set of diagnostics data including Wi-Fi connectivity.